vccw-team/vccw/README.md

 * The `site.yml` has to be in the same directory with Vagrantfile.
 * You can put just difference to the `site.yml`.

+## Contribute

+### Setting up

+1. Clone this git repository on your local machine.
+2. Run `bundle install` to fetch all dependencies.

+### Running and writing tests

+There is automated tests using [Serverspec](http://serverspec.org/).

+The tests files are in the `spec/` directory.

+To run the Serverspec tests, just run `rake spec`.